 - 1 lb red potatoes (cut into ½" pieces)

 - 4 cobs corn* (fresh or leftover grilled)

 - 2 cups low sodium chicken broth

 - 1 teaspoon salt

 - 1 tablespoon flour

-- 1 1/2 cups Monterey Jack cheese (or other favorite)
+- 1½ cups shredded Monterey Jack or cheddar cheese

 - Chopped fresh parsley for garnish

 - Heat a large pot over medium high heat.
-Add oil and cook onion until soft, 3-4 minutes.
+Add oil and cook pepper and onion until soft, 3-4 minutes, stirring often.

 - Add garlic, cumin and chili powder and cook and stir one minute.

-- Stir in 1 cup cheese, green onions and sprinkle with parsley.
-Serve.
+- Stir in cheese, green onions and taste.
+Adjust seasonings as desired and serve.

 - *Corn: I love grilling extra corn in the summer to make this, but when I make it the rest of the year I simply use canned or frozen corn.
 You can sub in 3 cups of either for the 4 corn cobs.
 If using uncooked corn cobs, I like to cut them off the cob and add them in with the peppers and onion.